Can Pool pH Be Too High? Problems & How to Lower It

 Swimmer Discomfort

-High pH water feels slippery and can cause skin and eye irritation.
+High pH water feels slippery and causes the eye and skin irritation mentioned in your question.
 Swimmers often complain of burning eyes and itchy skin when pH exceeds 7.8.

 What Causes High Pool pH